Skip to main content

 1. Then scroll down and fill in the Schedule

-• frequency (We recommend every 30 minutes)
+• Frequency (we recommend every 30 minutes)

-• timeout (We recommend keeping it consistent with the chosen frequency value)
+• Timeout (we recommend keeping it consistent with the chosen Frequency value)

-1. Click Save changes.
+3. Click Save changes.

-You can check this by visiting Portal's Catalog, and looking to see if expected users and groups are being added from Okta.
+Portal will now begin ingesting and synchronizing user and group data from Okta.
+You can check this by visiting Portal’s Catalog, and looking to see if expected users and groups are being added from Okta.

 Next Steps